 These two types of glands produce sweat of different compositions.

-• ECCRINE SWEAT GLANDS: produce sweat from birth and create a sweat that is free of fatty acids and proteins.
+These glands produce sweat from birth and create a sweat that is free of fatty acids and proteins.

-• APOCRINE SWEAT GLANDS: become active during puberty and secrete sweat that contains fatty acids and proteins.
+The apocrine glands become active during puberty and secrete sweat that contains fatty acids and proteins.